JackDanna/FogentRoleplayTemplate/src/Settings/Fogent Roleplay Setting Template/FogentRoleplay.md

 Commonly used by Navy SEALs.

-## Vocations
+## Vocation

 Vocations represent your character's job, class, or life path.
 You should check with your Narrator to make sure that your Vocation exists in the setting.
-Some traditional fantasy examples Vocations are Rogue, Knight, Wizard, Paladin, Cleric, etc...
+Some traditional fantasy example Vocations include Rogue, Knight, Wizard, Paladin, Cleric, etc...
 Other examples include Vagrant, Chef, or Sailor.
 Each vocation has one or many Governing Attributes that logically would govern it.

 ### Vocation Level